andris1177/my-way-of-installing-arch/README.md

 sudo ufw enable
 ```

 ### You can install a GUI to manage UFW, but I don't recommend it.
-The GUI is probably better because you are going to set it up once and never touch it, but if you want to use it, you can.
+You have to set the firewal rules once so doing it in the terminal shouldn't be a scourge.

 ``` bash
 sudo pacman -S gufw